-A vehicle transported/driven from the United States for non-commercial or private use outside the country may return duty free to the United States, if U.S. Customs and Border Protection (CBP) is provided specific proof of U.S. origination.
-This proof may be a State issued vehicle registration card or a CBP certificate of registration (CBP 4455) completed and verified by a CBP officer before departure from the United States.
+A vehicle transported/driven from the United States for non-commercial or private use outside the country may return duty free.
+Customs and Border Protection (CBP) is provided specific proof of U.S. origination.
+This proof is a State vehicle registration card or a CBP certificate of registration (CBP 4455).
+These must be completed and verified by a CBP officer before departure from the United States.

-Know that any repairs or accessories acquired abroad for your vehicle must be declared on your return and may be subject to duty.
+Know that you must declare any repairs or accessories added abroad for your vehicle on the return and may be subject to duty.